HOME

 F. Flat top or inverted dome pistons only.
 Pistons must be at zero deck height or below the deck at top dead center.

 G. No roller lifters or roller camshafts.
-Camshaft lobe lift cannot exceed .400".
-Roller rocker arms will be allowed, but must be mounted a single stud mounted in the original factory location.
-No stud girdles allowed.
+Camshaft lobe lift cannot exceed .400”.
+Roller rocker arms will be allowed, but must be mounted on a single stud in the original factory location.
+Stud girdles will be allowed.

 I. Headers are permitted.
 Header mufflers are required and must be easily seen by the tech inspector. .
 Exhaust is not permitted to be directed towards ground.
 Exhaust must be parallel to the ground.
 No 180-degree headers.